235 Wellesley Street

 Weston, MA 02493

 Edward Hunt is an assistant professor of political science.
-Professor Hunt received his PhD from the College of William and Mary.
+Professor Hunt received his PhD from The College of William and Mary.
 He joined the faculty at Regis College in 2018.
-Professor Hunt teaches courses in politics, global studies, and the interdisciplinary humanities.
-He advises the PRIDE Scholars and oversees the minors in political science and international relations.
+Professor Hunt teaches courses in history, politics, and global studies.
+He advises students in the humanities and administers minors in history, political science, and international relations.
+Since the Fall 2019 semester, Prof. Hunt has been teaching First Year Seminar.
+His research focuses on contemporary war and imperialism and his work has appeared in several academic journals.
+He writes for The Progressive.